Velasquez History, Family Crest & Coats of Arms

 - Ernesto Velasquez, aged 18, who landed in America from Mexico City, Mexico, in 1913

-- Evangalina Velasquez, aged 35, who emigrated to America from Medellin, Columbia, in 1914
+- Evangalina Velasquez, aged 35, who immigrated to America from Medellin, Columbia, in 1914

-- Fred Velasquez, who emigrated to the United States, in 1914
+- Fred Velasquez, who immigrated to the United States, in 1914

 - Alexand Velasquez, aged 25, who landed in America from Barranquilla, Columbia, in 1916

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Velasquez (post 1700) +

 - Jorge Velásquez (b.
 1946), Panama-born, American thoroughbred horse racing Hall of Fame jockey

 - Modesto Velasquez, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Puerto Rico, 1952